 What does the French tooth Mouse look like?

 Unlike Santa Claus, there is no universal image or uniform that the tooth mouse wears.

-Most of the time, la petite Souris is depicted sneaking around completely naked, exchanging teeth for money, but sometimes the little mouse wears clothes, sometimes just a shirt but naked on the bottom or vice versa.
+Most of the time, la petite Souris is depicted sneaking around completely naked, exchanging teeth for money.

-The little mouse doesn’t have wings, a wand, or special fairy dust like the tooth fairy.
+The little mouse doesn’t have wings or special fairy dust like the tooth fairy.

 The little tooth mouse definitely has magical powers of some sort, but what exactly they are is unclear.

 Glows in The Dark.
 Perfect kid's room decoration so the tooth fairy (or mouse) can come in and take lost tooth.

 What’s the going rate for a tooth in France?

 How much do you give your four, five or six-year-old child for a lost tooth? n age when children don’t need much.

 It’s an age-old question in every culture with a magical tooth tradition.